TJH0409/CW2024/README.md

   put all projectile files into a package and make changes to relevant codes

+  put remaining files (boss, userplane enemyplane etc) into a package - actor and make changes to all relevant codes

 Unexpected Problems: Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.